stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (dlee117-stat6250): LIBNAME references a SAS library while FILENAME references an external file.
 - Question (kveng−stat6250): Can we set the Filerefs to permanently in effect?
 - *Question* (lwang30-stat6250): What are the other global statements except *libname* and *filename* ?
+- Question (mcardoso3-stat6250):  What is the benefit to having a fileref?
+- Answer (mcardoso3-stat6250):  Filerefs temporarily point to a storage location for data and they reference external files.
+It is a good function to have if you need to find a specific dataset that has been saved.

 [Course Textbook Chapter 5, Problem 6]